hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 - It is also possible to format sequences using f strings [biopython_play.py](biopython_learning/scripts/biopython_play.py)

 ## 3.5 Concatenating or adding sequences
-- Seq objects written in the same alphabet can be added together using the "+" operator.
+- Seq objects written in the same alphabet can be added together using the **+** operator.

 ## 3.6 Changing case
 - **upper()** and **lower()** methods change the case of sequences.
-- Note IUPAC alphabets are for upper case sequences only:
+- Note lower case sequences are not valid IUPAC:
     ```python
     >>> from Bio.Seq import Seq
     >>> from Bio.Alphabet import IUPAC